West Nile Virus

 West Nile virus is a Flavivirus spread by certain species of mosquitoes.

 It is currently the biggest mosquito-borne illness threat in California, and is endemic in the state, which means it’s always present in the environment as it cycles between mosquitoes and a wide variety of bird species.
+Cases are seasonal, usually beginning in early summer and continuing into the fall.
+During the 2024 season, 1466 cases of West Nile virus were reported throughout the United States with 1063 of them being severe.
+It's important to note that reported cases represent a small percentage of all the infections due to under-reporting, so West Nile virus is actually far more prevalent than these numbers reflect.

 West Nile Virus is an arbo-virus (arthropod-borne) that is commonly found in Africa, Asia, and the Middle East.
 It was first isolated from an adult woman in the West Nile District of Uganda in 1937, hence its name.
 It is closely related to St. Louis encephalitis virus, which is also found in the United States, including California.
 The virus is transmitted by mosquitoes and can infect humans, birds, horses, and other animals.